Back to Song Library

 Can I play Merry-Go-Round of Life on this page?

 Yes.
-This Merry-Go-Round of Life page keeps the fingering chart, 3/4 phrase layout, and Bb note center easy to follow while letting you switch between the supported ocarina, recorder, and tin whistle views.
+This Merry-Go-Round of Life page keeps the fingering chart, 3/4 phrase layout, and Bb note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for Merry-Go-Round of Life?
+Should I use letter notes or numbered notes for Merry-Go-Round of Life?

 Letter notes are usually the faster default for pulse-based practice, while numbered notes stay available whenever you want a more familiar number reference.